The 5 Easiest Ways to Cover Old Wallpaper

 Making the Right Choice

-If speed and minimal disruption are your priorities, covering wallpaper offers a simpler, faster route.
-However, for those aiming for a high-end, pristine look, removal provides greater design flexibility.
 Carefully weigh these factors to decide which approach aligns best with your needs and resources.

-1. Covering Wallpaper with New Wallpaper
+1. Cover Wallpaper with New Wallpaper

 One of the simplest ways to cover wallpaper is by applying a new layer over it.
 This method has been a go-to solution for decades and remains popular today thanks to advancements in peel-and-stick technology.